LTV calculation

 LTV = Average Order Value × Purchase Frequency × Customer Lifespan

-For subscription businesses, a simpler version is:
+For subscription businesses, the canonical formula is:

 Example of LTV calculation